JcBonassin/weather_today/README.md

   - Imperial (temperatures in Fahrenheit)

 - Read and open in your browser the latest world headlines from BBC News.
-- Gives you a funny quote according to weather conditions cortesy of the [AUTHENTIC WEATHER APP](https://github.com/reduxd/authentic-ubersicht).
+- Gives you a funny quote according to weather conditions courtesy of the [AUTHENTIC WEATHER APP](https://github.com/reduxd/authentic-ubersicht).
-- Also a Big Good Bye.
+- Also a Big GoodBye.

 ## Important information